 Some children need to be looked after for a short period on a regular basis.
 This could be for as little as one weekend per month or for a holiday.
-Respite care can give parents or other foster carers a break or can prevent a breakdown in the family.
-Some foster carers offer respite care in addition to other short- and long-term placements whilst others prefer to just offer respite care.
+Respite care can give parents or other foster carers a break and can prevent a breakdown in the family.
+Some foster carers offer respite care in addition to other short- and long-term placements whilst others prefer to offer respite care only.

 Supported lodgings provide young people with the opportunity to develop the skills they need to move on to independence.
 Supported Lodgings carers are expected to provide emotional support, and to have the time to teach simple skills such as managing money, learning to cook and do housework, attending appointments, building confidence and finding a home.
 Training, fees and the assessment process differ a little from regular fostering; you can find more information about this on our supported lodgings page.